-A school may also disclose, without consent, certain "Directory Information" such as a student's name, address, telephone number, date and place of birth, and awards and dates of attendance, provided that prior to the release of the Directory Information the parents are given the opportunity to opt out of the release of this information, in which case the information will not be released.
+A school may also disclose, without consent, certain "Directory Information" such as a student's name, address, telephone number, date and place of birth, awards, and dates of attendance, provided that prior to the release of the Directory Information, the parents are given the opportunity to opt out of the release of this information, in which case the information will not be released.

-Please note that no person may condition the granting or withholding of any right, privilege or benefit or make as a condition of employment, credit or insurance the securing by any individual of any information from a student's temporary record that the individual may obtain through the exercise of any right secured under ISSRA.
+Pursuant to ISSRA, , "No person may condition the granting or withholding of any right, privilege, or benefit, or make as a condition of employment, credit or insurance the securing by any individual of any information from a student's temporary record which such individual may obtain through the exercise of any right secured under [ISSRA]."